BILLYZZ/NFNet/README.md

 5. Demo_5_MaxCut
 6. Demo_6_196_qubit_Pattern_Recognition

-<b>NFNet</b> is a classical simulation platform of quantum systems.
+<b>NFNet</b> is a classical simulation platform of large-scale quantum systems.
 It uses the non-interacting Fermionic Formalism to efficiently simulate the measurements on a quantum circuit in polynomial time of the number of qubits, where the Fermion modes do not have the nearest-neighbor constraint.
 NFNet can efficiently simulate quantum systems composed of these three Hamiltonians scaled with any arbitrary factors: IZ+ZI, XX+YY, and XY+YX.

 <b>From Demo 1: Continuous Hamiltonian</b>